mczwier/md_in_pchem/README.md

 ### Running the Jupyter analysis notebooks

-If you are interested in exploring the Jupyter notebooks for analysis, download the Anaconda Python Distribution from (https://www.anaconda.com/download/).
-This is not necessary to run the simulations or to analyze them, but may be useful.
+If you are interested in exploring the Jupyter notebooks for analysis, install Python and the Jupyter notebook system either using Homebrew (see "Getting Started" above) or download the Anaconda Python Distribution from <https://www.anaconda.com/download/>.
 Choose the Python 3 version (not the Python 2.7 version).

-To run one of the analysis notebooks, run `jupyter notebook` from the Terminal in the `md_in_pchem` directory.
+Once Python is installed, run `jupyter notebook` from the Terminal in the `md_in_pchem` directory.
 This will start a web browser and display a listing of the contents of the `md_in_pchem` directory, which should include directories for each of the activities.
-Click on the directory for the activity whose analysis you want to run (e.g. `Activity1_Ideal_Real_Gases`) and click on the Jupyter notebook (extension `.ipynb`, e.g., `Activity1_Analysis.ipynb`) to start the analysis notebook.
+Click on the directory for the activity whose analysis you want to run
+(e.g. `Activity1_Ideal_Real_Gases`) and click on the Jupyter notebook (extension `.ipynb`, e.g., `Activity1_Analysis.ipynb`) to start the analysis notebook.
 These notebooks run from top to bottom (like a